-What makes Jaane Bhi Do Yaaro relevant in today’s India ?
+What makes Jaane Bhi Do Yaaro relevant in today’s India?
 Well, newly built bridges still collapse, scams still happen, the nexus between politicians and criminals has only become stronger, and the common man is still living off dreams.
-Between 1983 and 2014, not much has changed in India, just the enormity of the problems has grown many fold.
+Between 1983 and 2014, not much has changed in India, just the enormity of the problems has grown many folds.
 And so a 30-year-old film shows the same mirror to the nation now which it did then.

 The climax of the film is something fables are made of, it is something which cannot be explained and which one cannot get tired of even after watching it 20 times.
 Set upon a stage dramatization of Mahabharata, it evokes uncontrollable bouts of laughter and is one of the high points of Indian Cinema, the very alchemy of humour.

-Coming to the performances, the ensemble cast of the film reads like a roll call from the best film institute of India, and the illustrious alumnus do not disappoint.
-This actors give a power-pack performance, making it a brilliant farce – one of the best ever made.
+Coming to the performances, the ensemble cast of the film reads like a roll call from the best film institute of India, and the illustrious alumni do not disappoint.
+These actors give a power-pack performance, making it a brilliant farce – one of the best ever made.

 Awards and Recognition